cameraui/docs/admin/assistant-setup.md

 ### Small models and the context window

 **Context window** in the model dialog says how much this model holds.
 A plugin model brings the number itself, for everything else it is empty and the context budget from the general settings applies.
 Set it for a local or small model, 8192 for an 8k model for example, and camera.ui plans the request around it: the procedures move behind a `load_skill` call, the feature list gives way to a hint at the documentation, and tools the question did not start from are listed by name and fetched when the model wants them.
-Nothing is taken away from the model, it asks for what it needs.
 The same happens on a large model in a big installation, where many plugins and connected servers push the tool list past what the window can carry.

-**Pick the tools first** in the same dialog helps models that call the tools in front of them but get lost in a long list. camera.ui then asks the model one short question beforehand, which tools this question needs, and offers only those with a short set of rules.
-That costs one extra call per question.
-A plugin model switches it on by itself when it needs it, for large models leave it off.
+**Pick the tools first** in the same dialog helps models that get lost in a long tool list: one extra call per question asks the model which tools it needs, and only those are offered, with a short set of rules.
+A plugin model switches it on by itself when it needs it; leave it off for large models.

 ### Models without tools or pictures

 Nothing is switched off for the user: every model can be picked, the assistant adapts and says what is missing.

-- **No tools.** The model can only chat.
-It cannot look anything up in the instance, so questions about cameras, recordings or settings stay unanswered.
+- **No tools.** The model can only chat; questions about cameras, recordings or settings stay unanswered.
 - **No pictures.** Snapshots and event pictures still appear in the chat, the model gets the text of the tool results instead.

 Some models pass both tests and still call tools unreliably, with invented ids for example.
 When answers come back empty or wrong, try a larger model.